 I’m a performer who strives to connect with those around me and beyond.
 From collaborating with other musicians to connecting with the audience, my purpose is to unite with others in a shared experience.

-I work with artists in lessons, entrepreneurship and pedagogy courses, music festivals, studio classes, workshops, and clinics.
-If my purpose resonates with yours, I would love to help you find your way!
-Send me a message or learn more by clicking on the link below.
+I perform in symphonies, chamber groups, solo settings and work with artists in lessons, entrepreneurship and pedagogy courses, music festivals, career coaching, workshops, and clinics.
+If my purpose resonates with yours, I would love to help you find your way.
+Connect with me below.